 It’s important to know when a quick fix is just a band-aid on a much bigger problem.
 Generally, if the leak is coming from the top of the tank (like from the pipes or T&P valve), it’s often a repairable issue.
 However, if you see water seeping from the bottom or sides of the tank itself, that’s a different story.
 This almost always means the inner tank has corroded and failed, which is not something you can patch up.
 In this situation, a temporary fix isn't an option, and a full water heater replacement is your only safe move.
 Trying to patch a corroded tank is dangerous and will only delay a much bigger flood.

-Safety First: DIY Repair Precautions
+Important Safety Rules for Any DIY Repair

 Before you even think about touching your water heater, you need to prioritize safety.
 Water and electricity (or gas) are a dangerous combination.
 Your first step should always be to cut the power.
 For an electric water heater, go to your breaker box and flip the corresponding switch to the "off" position.
 If you have a gas heater, find the shutoff valve on the gas line leading to the unit and turn it to the "off" position.
 This simple step prevents the risk of shock or a gas leak.
 If you feel unsure about any part of the process, it's always best to contact a professional.
 Your safety is worth more than a DIY attempt.